 This includes when the agreement is effective, how long the agreement will last, and a date when the agreement ends.

 Payment for services should be determined by stating the frequency for payment – weekly, bi-weekly, or monthly.
-This includes the agreed to an hourly or fixed rate of payment to compensate the contractor for their services.
+This includes the agreed-upon hourly or fixed payment rate to compensate the contractor for their services.

 4. Termination of Agreement

 A termination clause should be included in the agreement stating the number of days required for giving notice of termination of the agreement.